Tokyo Stroll Supplement: Vicarious Tokyo resources for enjoying a fabulous city from a distance

 These specific resources I have found useful are intended to give you a foundation that will make it easier to have a mental map of the city.
 It will require effort on your part to put these to use and go beyond them.
 I hope you enjoy the exploration of Tokyo as much as I do.

 Many of the books and videos I mention here may be out of print, some may come back into print.
 In any case consider your local public library as a source for getting your hands on them.
 If the library does not own the items ask to obtain them on Inter-Library Loan.
 Your library is a treasure chest giving you access to more than you likely think.
+If you wish to look for secondhand copies I recommend you search in Bookfinder which aggregates multiple sites including the famous ones you probably were thinking of going straight to.

 What this page is not:

-This is not a tourism guide, it is not about the latest news, trends etc. For travel info see my other Tokyo related web pages which cover such things as specific places, navigating Tokyo, dealing with money etc. For other information on Tokyo there are plenty of sites, and for finding them Google is your friend.
+This is not a tourism guide, it is not about the latest news, trends etc. For travel info see my other Tokyo related web pages which cover such things as specific places, navigating Tokyo, finding events, dealing with money etc. For other information on Tokyo there are plenty of sites, and for finding them Google is your friend.

 Understanding the Layout of Tokyo

-A Good Atlas:
+A Good Print Atlas:

 Edo: The City That Became Tokyo